 For the periods indicated, the following table sets forth the high and low bid prices per share of Common Stock.
 The following quotations reflect the high and low bids for our shares of common stock based on inter-dealer prices, without retail mark-up, mark-down or commission and may not represent actual transactions.
-There were no reported quotations for our common stock during the fiscal year 2013.
-The Company's Common Stock did not trade until March 6, 2014.

-As of April 5, 2016, the last sale price reported on the OTCQB for the Company's Common Stock was \$0.05 per share.
+As of March 13, 2017, the last sale price reported on the OTCQB for the Company's Common Stock was \$0.06 per share.

-As of April 5, 2016, we had approximately 62 shareholders of record.
+As of March 13, 2017, we had approximately 58 shareholders of record.
 The holders of common stock are entitled to one vote for each share held of record on all matters submitted to a vote of stockholders.
 Holders of the common stock have no preemptive rights and no right to convert their common stock into any other securities.
 There are no redemption or sinking fund provisions applicable to the common stock.